Solo builder stack

 Start here when the model list is overwhelming.

-Estimate whether a model can fit your GPU memory under common quantization choices.
+Estimate whether a model can fit your GPU memory with quantization, context, and CPU offload.

 Use before downloading a model that may not fit your machine.